-The school operates a zero-tolerance policy on drugs for the health and safety of all staff, students policy.
+Any student found to be involved in a drugs-related incident will be disciplined in accordance with the policy.
 The consequence is likely to include fixed term or permanent exclusion from school.
 Dealing with illegal drugs will, except in exceptional circumstances, lead to permanent exclusion.
 Using illegal drugs will, except in exceptional circumstances lead to exclusion which may be permanent.
 This distinction between dealing and using is particularly important operationally.
 Sometimes, it will also be necessary to involve the police.
 The school will discuss this and take advice as necessary.